 Current configurations for our classroom/lab machines include multiple versions of the Boost libraries:

-If you are using the default version of everything (compiler(s) and Boost libraries), then everything should ``just work'' if you remember to include the appropriate #include directive(s) in your source code and link with any needed libraries (-l flag(s) to g++).
+If you're using the default version of everything (compiler(s) and Boost libraries), then everything should “just work” if you remember to include the appropriate #include directive(s) in your source code and link with any needed libraries (-l flag(s) to g++).
 The project Web site (link below) should have more information about specifics.

-The non-default version is also configured with support for the MPI-related Boost functions/libraries.
-To use this feature, you will also need to set up to use a more-recent-than-default version of MPI, as described in my notes on MPI.
+Non-default versions are also configured with support for the MPI-related Boost functions/libraries.
+To use this feature, you'll also need to set up to use a more-recent-than-default version of MPI, as described in my notes on MPI.
 If at runtime you encounter errors that seem to indicate that the program cannot find the needed libraries, it may help to compile with the following additional flags:

 -Wl,-rpath=$(BOOSTROOT)/lib(If using a Makefile, add this to the line starting CXXFLAGS=.)